 - Latissimus dorsi reconstruction, which uses muscle from your back to create a new breast mound

 - Complex reconstruction: This includes surgeries for cancer recurrence, radiation or wound damage, or other complex issues.

 Contralateral symmetry surgery is performed on the unaffected breast, when needed, to assure a uniform size and shape.
-This applies to not only masectomies, but also lumpectomies and breast convservation surgery, when breast reduction surgery may be desired on the unaffected breast.
+This applies to not only mastectomies, but also lumpectomies and breast conservation surgery, when breast reduction surgery may be desired on the unaffected breast.